DS4PS/ds4ps.github.io/_posts/2019-06-21-bias-reduction.md

 In the episode ["Ref, You Suck!"](https://atrpodcast.com/episodes/ref-you-suck-s1!c5106) Lewis introduces us to the NBA replay center in Secaucus, NJ, a state-of-the art facility with a hundred screens playing real-time feeds from dozens of camera angles from every live NBA game.
 Each call by a referee is reviewed and evaluated by experts using playback from several camera angles.
 They have incorporated this feed into ongoing training for referees, and each ref is assigned a score representing the accuracy of their game calls.

-As a result, **the overall accuracy of calls has improved dramatically, and bias has basically disappeared**.
+As a result, **the overall accuracy of calls has improved dramatically, and bias has virtually disappeared**.

 After listening to the podcast one can't help but wonder, can these same sort of processes be applied to performance review in policing?
 With body cameras and [massive databases of policing stops](https://ds4ps.org/2019/03/14/police-stop-data.html) to serve as reference points for performance, can random samples be used to assess individual officer performance and address potential bias or improve policing tactics?